 Client was a passenger in a vehicle where the driver fell asleep, lost control of the vehicle and crashed into a utility pole.
 This twenty three-year-old client suffered a fracture to his pelvis and hip joint.
 He underwent surgical repair where a plate with screws was inserted to stabilize the pelvis.
 The maximum amount of insurance available was obtained.

+Note: Montlick & Associates has many additional cases, too numerous to list, where the policy limits of $100,000 or more were recovered on behalf of our clients.
 Please note that the amounts that we have stated above are the dollar amounts actually collected for our client(s).
-This distinction is important, because on many occasions there will be a large dollar verdict that cannot be collected.
+This distinction is important, because on many occasions there will be a large dollar verdict that can never be collected.
 For example, you may hear about a 5 million dollar judgment in the news, but the injured person might only receive a small percentage of that amount, such as $100,000, due to limited insurance or assets being available.
 Therefore, the ability of a defendant to actually pay a judgment is another important factor to be considered.